kurtharriger/spring-osgi/readme-building.txt

 integration tests.
 To run them, one should select the 'it' profile.
 Note that 1a) applies, so an OSGi platform still has to be specified:

-# mvn -Pequinox,it clean install
+# mvn -P equinox,it clean install

 1c.
 Running the samples

 To compile and install the samples, use the 'samples' profile:

-# mvn -Pequinox,samples clean install
+# mvn -P equinox,samples clean install

 1d.
 Using JDK 1.5 +